Stayk118/GateOfOre-thority/README.md

 # Gate of Ore-thority

-**Boss-gated teleport restrictions with rich flavor text and full config flexibility.**
+**Boss-gated teleport restrictions with lore themed flavour text and server sync capabilities.**
 Crafted by Stayk, straight up this was vibe coded with CoPilot.
 I have no idea what I am doing when it comes to programming, but I wanted to learn.
 I sincerly hope this doesn't offend you, even these metadata files I used CoPilot to create